kimbring2/DeepSoccer/README.md

 # 2. Software Dependency
 ## 1) ROS, Gazebo
 - ROS Melodic, Gazebo9
-- Gazebo only provides Python 2.7
+- Gazebo only provides Python 2.7(From ROS Noetic at Ubuntu 20.04, Python3 can be used)

 ## 2) Python
 - Tensorflow 2.1.0